 Professor Peter Sadler FRS, chair of the Royal Society Summer Science Exhibition selecting committee, said: “We’re delighted that our first ever Summer Science Exhibition Game Jam was such a success.
 It was great to see the enthusiasm with which scientists and developers alike approached the gruelling 12 hour Game Jam.
 The games that they were able to develop in such a short time are absolutely fantastic.
 The Summer Science Exhibition is all about communicating the wonders of science to the public in new and exciting ways.
 I’ve certainly had a wonderful time trying out all of the games and I look forward to seeing which game triumphs in the public vote!”

-Unity Technologies, a games development software company, will support the Royal Society in creating fun interpretations of the science that will be on show at this year’s Exhibition.
-Of the 23 exhibits taking part this year, 5 will be selected to take part in the game jam.
+Unity Technologies, a games development software company, has supported the Royal Society in designing and running the Game Jam, through Unity, the flexible and high-performance development platform used to make creative and intelligent interactive 3D and 2D experiences.
 The Royal Society is partnering with indie game distribution portal, IndieCity, to share the games produced at the jam.
 The vote’s Twitter hashtag is #RSgamejam

 Auroch Digital produced the event and also developed a game for one of the exhibitions, Zombeetle & The Fossil Colour Quest.